CamVergara/Discord-bot-Elon-Musk-with-Python/README.md

 # Abilities in Detail

-- Automated responses to messages like the ones above
+- Automated responses to messages
 - Start a private chat with Elon with  the signal "?" in a command
 - telling a random number from 1-6 with the command "Tell me a number"
 - Showing special message box with command "!help"